 If the client is more confident then they can handle a warm up with dynamic stretching and myofascial release.
 Go through the warm up once with them, provide them with a handout reviewing each exercise, and communicate your expectation that the full warm up be completed before each session so you can maximize your time together.

-The System in Action
+The Focus System in action

 Here is a sample workout that may be appropriate for an intermediate client with no injuries but bad posture due to a desk job.
 Their goal is fat loss and to improve core strength.